CodeAndCake/AppsFromScratch/sessions/01/README.md

 </section>
 ```

-Every `img` requires a link - either a weblink to the image or the location of the image you're using in your files.
+> Every `img` requires a link - either a weblink to the image or the location of the image you're using in your files.
 In Thimble, you can upload your logo and put the name inside `src=" "`

 ```html
 <section>
 	<img src="hipsterlogo.jpg">
 </section>
 ```
-If you're taking an image from the web you need to use the link to the image alone.
+> If you're taking an image from the web you need to use the link to the image alone.
 Right click on the image and Copy Link Address.
 Then paste it inside `src=" "`

 ```html
 <section>
 	<img src="http://placekitten.com/200/300">
 </section>
 ```
+Don't worry just now if it's too big, we'll resize it later on.

 #### Headings

 ![](assets/headings.jpg)

-Inside the first `section`, add a **heading** (`h1`) and a **sub-heading** (`h2`).
+> Inside the first `section`, add a **heading** `h1` and a **sub-heading** `h2`.
 These will be the most important pieces of information of your app's main page.

 ```html
 <section>